f4exb/sdrangel/plugins/channelrx/freqscanner/readme.md

 <h3>6: t_s - Scan time</h3>

-Specifies the time in seconds that the Frequency Scanner will average its channel power measurement over.
+Specifies the time in seconds that the Frequency Scanner will average its power measurement over.

 <h3>7: t_rtx - Retransmission Time</h3>

 Specifies the time in seconds that the Frequency Scanner will wait after the power on the active frequency falls below the threshold, before restarting scanning.
-This allows for a temporary break in transmission.
+This enables the channel to remain tuned to a single frequency while there is a temporary break in transmission.

 <h3>8: Ch BW - Channel Bandwidth</h3>